Phoenix Truck Accident Lawyer

 - Vehicle repair bills, or the cash value of your vehicle if it was totaled in the accident

-Who Could Be Held Liable for an 18-Wheeler Accident in Phoenix?
+Who Could Be Held Liable for a Commercial Truck Accident in Phoenix?

 Some of the parties who might be held responsible for a commercial truck crash in Phoenix include: